alexplong/TAIRing_it_up/README.md

 PICARD=/opt/picard/1.81
 ```

-The Source.info file is a 2-column tab-delimited file.
+The Source.info file is a 2-column tab-delimited file, with the sample name and URL for its associated BAM file.

 For example, for our run it looks like this:
 ```
 bur_0	ftp://ftp.sra.ebi.ac.uk/vol1/ERA023/ERA023479/bam/Bur_0_bur_PII.bam
 Can_0	ftp://ftp.sra.ebi.ac.uk/vol1/ERA023/ERA023479/bam/Can_0_can_PII.bam